Language

 A person 'has a diagnosis of' or 'is being treated for' schizophrenia.

-Descriptions of behaviour that imply existence of mental ill-health or are inaccurate
+Descriptions of behaviour that imply existence of mental health concerns or are inaccurate

 Using words such as 'crazed', 'deranged', 'mad', 'psychotic'